 In 2004 we registered our name with the Secretary of State and filed papers with the IRS asking for 501(c)(3) status.
 John Rose began the charity with a $300.00 donation from his personal account.
 When John passed away in 2012 we filed an amended Trust with the IRS and State of California to include his name in the Trust.
 We now honor him by being known as The Indio Police Officers, John Rose Memorial, Widows Emergency and Scholarship Fund.

 A Board of Trustees was assembled.
-The current Board consists of: Paul Proulx (Chairman), Rick Diaz (Vice Chairman), Adela Rose (Secretary/Treasurer), Mike Washburn, Chief of Police (Trustee), Betsy Martyn (Trustee), and Jason Polanco, IPOA President (Trustee).
+The current Board consists of: Paul Proulx (Chairman), Adela Rose (Secretary/Treasurer), Mike Washburn, Chief of Police (Trustee), Betsy Martyn (Trustee), and Peter Fuentes, IPOA President (Trustee).
 Our Trust documents call for 5 members of the community, the Chief of Police or his designate, and the POA President or his designate, to be on the Board.
+We currently have two open spots on the Board.
 If you need more information about our Board of Trustees, a short bio for each can be made available to you.

 Our first fundraising event was a golf tournament, held in September 2004, at the Indian Palms Country Club.
 The event was dubbed “The 1st Annual Widows & Orphans Golf Tournament”.
-We held our “14th Annual Widows & Orphans Golf Tournament” on September 15th, at the Heritage Palms Golf Club in Indio.
+We held our last tournament, the “16th Annual Widows & Orphans Golf Tournament” in September of 2019, at the Heritage Palms Golf Club in Indio.
 We are happy to say that the Indio Police Department has not lost any officers in the line of duty and have only had one catastrophic injury.
 The Board has been asked several times to assist officers who had an emergency medical and financial hardships.
 Each request for assistance is evaluated on a case by case basis.

 In our tri-fold brochure, the Trust’s mission statement is as follows: “This trust is created to devote and apply the trust funds directly and exclusively to the charitable or educational needs of the Indio Police Officers, their dependents, families, and survivors, and the property, assets, profits and net income of this trust are irrevocable dedicated to such purposes.”